mirsaeedi/design-interview/README.md

     * What is the expected read to write ratio?
     * How many users are there?
     * How much data do we expect to handle?
-    * Do we need to have one database per service?
-Do we need to have one single data storage for business data?
+    * Do we need to have one database per service or do we need to have one single data storage?
 What are pros and cons?

- 9.
+    * Can we use Kubernetes in our design?
+    * Can we use cloud services in our design?
+    * Do we have any concerns about the cost?

+## How to tackle the design

- 10. When the broad design is finalized, dive into the details.
+When the broad design is finalized, dive into the details.
 Ask the interviewer about which component should be discussed in depth.

     * Data layer (Schema, infrastructure)
     * Web app layer
     * API (REST)
     * Front-end
+    * Infrastructure

- 11. When designing the data layer, consider the following concerns:
+**Data**: When designing the data layer, consider the following concerns:

    * Read/Write ratio: Should we have separate databases for read and write?
 How do we deal with eventual consistency?
 Do we need to scale write and read separately?
    * Do we need to have multiple write nodes?
    * Do we need to implement replication?
    * Do we need to think about storage cost and retention?
    * Do we need to distribute data geographically?
    * What types of data store we need to use?
 Do we need to use different data stores for different use cases?
    * Can business tolerate eventual consistency?
    * Should we implement distributed transactions?
    * Is data structured or unstructured?
    * Do we need to make joins on data to create complex reports?
    * Can we denormalize data?
    * How do you design non-relational schema?

- 12. When designing the service layer, consider the following concerns:
+**Service (API/APP)**: When designing the service layer, consider the following concerns:

-  * How services talk to each other?
+  * How do services talk to each other?
     * Protocols
       * GRPC for communicating between internal systems
       * HTTP for customer facing services (Leveraging Open API standard)
       * Messaging
      * Avoid chatty microservices

   * How's the service discovery is implemented?
     * Kubernetes services